Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Memory safety

-Ü features clever mechanism named "reference checking", that ensures memory correctness during compilation.
+Ü features clever mechanism named *reference checking*, that ensures memory correctness during compilation.
 If code is incorrect, compilation fails with an error.
 If compilation succeeded, result program should not contain any memory errors, like use after free, out of bounds access, etc.

 It is still possible to shot the leg via `unsafe` blocks/expressions/functions, but it is strongly recommended to use `unsafe` as little as possible.

-Same mechanism that ensures memory safety may be used to ensure thread safety.
+The same mechanism that ensures memory safety may be also used to ensure thread safety.

 There are of course some disadvantages of this mechanism.
 A special notation for functions and class fields is sometimes required, that may seem to be a little bit verbose.